Urban anthropology

-Urban anthropology is a subset of anthropology concerned with issues of urbanization, poverty, urban space, social relations, and neoliberalism.
-The field has become consolidated in the 1960s and 1970s.
+Urban anthropology is a field within anthropology concerned with the study of large scale communities.
+Prior to the 1960s anthropology focused almost entirely on small scale communities.
 Ulf Hannerz quotes a 1960s remark that traditional anthropologists were "a notoriously agoraphobic lot, anti-urban by definition".
 Various social processes in the Western World as well as in the "Third World" (the latter being the habitual focus of attention of anthropologists) brought the attention of "specialists in 'other cultures'" closer to their homes.

-Overview
+Urban anthropology and sociology

-Urban anthropology is heavily influenced by sociology, especially the Chicago School of Urban Sociology.
-The traditional difference between sociology and anthropology was that the former was traditionally conceived as the study of civilized populations, whilst anthropology was approached as the study of primitive populations.
-There were, in addition, methodological differences between these two disciplines—sociologists would normally study a large population sample while anthropologists relied on fewer informants with deeper relations.

-As interest in urban societies increased, methodology between these two fields and subject matters began to blend, leading some to question the differences between urban sociology and urban anthropology (Prato and Pardo 2013).
+In the 20th century, urban anthropology was heavily influenced by sociology, especially the Chicago School.
+The difference between sociology and anthropology was that the former was traditionally conceived as the study of civilized populations, whilst anthropology was approached as the study of primitive populations.
+There were, in addition, methodological differences between these two disciplines—sociologists would normally study a large population sample while anthropologists relied on qualitative research with small samples, such as in-person interviews and participant observation.
+As interest in urban societies increased, methodology between these two fields and subject matters began to blend, leading some to question the differences between urban sociology and urban anthropology.
 The lines between the two fields have blurred with the interchange of ideas and methodology, to the advantage and advancement of both disciplines.